ignasp/ProgLangComp_onESP32/C-Cpp/README.md

 The `upload_port` parameter in `platformio.ini` file should be changed to correct COM(or /dev/ttyUSB) port of ESP32 on your PC.

 # Building and flashing
-Use Platform IO 'BUild' button to build or 'Upload' to build and flash the code.
+Use Platform IO `Build` button to build or `Upload` to build and flash the code.